envoyproxy/data-plane-api/README.md

   endpoints.
 The health check subset may not be a subset of the Envoy instance's EDS endpoints.
 * [Listener Discovery Service (LDS)](api/lds.proto).
 This new API supports dynamic discovery of the listener configuration (which ports to bind to, TLS details, filter chains, etc.).
 * Rate Limit Discovery Service (RLDS).
-This is the same as RDS in v1.
+This is the same as RLS in v1.
 * [Route Discovery Service (RDS)](api/rds.proto).

 ## Terminology